-Fine-grained access control is currently in private beta.
-Contact the SigNoz team for more information.
+Fine-grained access control is currently in beta.

 Overview